-The Cline Library’s Learning Studio (Room 249) is a highly configurable, advanced technology classroom designed to support student-centered learning.
+The Cline Library’s Learning Studio (Room 249) is a highly configurable, advanced technology room designed to support student-centered learning.
 The Learning Studio seats 70 and includes over 2300 square feet of space.
 Equipment and other features support active learning, group work, and the seamless use of personal devices.
-On-site technology staff are always available to provide support.

-The Learning Studio may also be booked for university events outside of regularly scheduled classes by members of the NAU community if there is a demonstrated need for the design of the room and available technology.
+The Learning Studio may be booked for university events by members of the NAU community if there is a demonstrated need for the design of the room and available technology.

 The Learning Studio offers an array of technologies controlled with an easy-to-use interface.
 Features include seating and laptops for 70 students, an 85” 4K display plus two projection screens, fixed and mobile tables for flexible group work, writable glass, videoconferencing, and support for personal devices.

 Instructors can log in to a lectern computer or connect their own device to any or all of the displays in the room.
 Students can also share their work by connecting their device to one of the 10 workstation monitors via HDMI or USB.

 - 85″ Planar UltraRes Ultra HD 4K Display with digital annotation capture system

 - 10 student workstation-based 55″ Planar Edge-Lit LED LCD displays